Brave Murder Day

-Brave Murder Day is Katatonia's second full-length album, released on 1 August 1996 by Avantgarde Music.
-The album created a new guitar position with Fredrik Norrman's input and features growled vocals by Mikael Åkerfeldt of Opeth.
+Brave Murder Day is the second studio album by Swedish heavy metal band Katatonia, released on 1 August 1996 by Avantgarde Music.
+The lead vocals on the album are provided by Mikael Åkerfeldt of Opeth, as Katatonia frontman Jonas Renkse was medically unable to perform screamed vocals anymore following health issues that arose from performing the band's debut.
+It was also the band's first album with second guitarist Fredrik Norrman.

+The band described the album as having "early Paradise Lost influence (mixed with others such as Kent and Slowdive)".

+Release

-The original version of the record was not mastered, but the 2006 Peaceville Records re-release finally released a mastered version of the album and included the Sounds of Decay EP as bonus tracks.
+The original version of the record was not mastered, but the 2006 Peaceville Records re-release finally represented a mastered version of the album and included the Sounds of Decay EP as bonus tracks.
 The remastered edition also includes new liner notes by Anders Nyström.
 The previous Century Black reissue of the album included the four tracks from the band's For Funerals to Come...
 EP.
 A vinyl release was issued through the band's Northern Silence Productions.

 Track listing

 All lyrics written by Jonas Renkse, all music composed by Katatonia.

 Personnel

 The list of personnel involved in this album, as it appears in the booklet: